axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/22/)

-#### Caluculate movavg only when there are a defined amount of points for calculation
+#### Calculate movavg only when there are a defined amount of points for calculation

 ##### Usage